-If you are hanging a mirror above a piece of furniture – even a designer mirror above a bathroom vanity unit – then the width of your mirror can be anywhere between two thirds and the exact width of the piece of furniture.
+If you’re hanging a mirror above a piece of furniture – even a designer mirror above a bathroom vanity unit – then the width of your mirror can be anywhere between two thirds and the exact width of the piece of furniture.
 A mirror should never be wider than the piece of furniture that it hangs above or sits on.

 If you want a mirror to be hung alongside art or to accentuate the décor, then opt for a smaller size to avoid overpowering the artworks and interior decoration.

-Other non-traditional shapes of mirror are more playful, whimsical and informal.
-A good example is our Lily mirror which is inspired by the organic shape of lily pads.
+Other non-traditional shapes of mirror are more playful, whimsical, and informal.
+A good example is our Lily mirror, which is inspired by the organic shape of lily pads.
 The asymmetrical, yet elegant form works well on its own or in a group and feels inherently fun.

-Your choice of frame will help define the mirror and its role in your space; an ornate gilded frame draws the eye and a minimalist frame gives the illusion of a floating reflection.
+Your choice of frame will help define the mirror and its role in your space.
+An ornate gilded frame draws the eye and a minimalist frame gives the illusion of a floating reflection.